 Chronic Rhinitis Treatment Options

 Breakthroughs in medical research and technology have led to some exciting new treatment options – specifically ClariFix cooling and oral mucosal immunotherapy.

 ClariFix Cooling is what’s known as cryotherapy or localized freezing.
 It works by inserting a small Clarifix balloon into the back of your nasal cavity, right next to a cluster of nerves that are “overreacting” and causing your chronic allergic rhinitis.
 The balloon is then cooled and freezes both the nerves and surrounding tissue.
 The entire procedure is performed in-office under local anesthesia, which makes it comfortable and minimizes any pain.

 The best part about ClariFix Cooling is that it takes as little as five minutes to perform and provides long-lasting relief!

 Oral mucosal immunotherapy (often shortened to OMIT) is another innovative chronic rhinitis treatment that uses specially formulated toothpaste.
 It’s similar to subcutaneous immunotherapy (SCIT) in that it uses tiny amounts of allergens to help your body build immunity and reduce chronic allergic rhinitis symptoms.
 OMIT does this without the need for injections, though, and is much more convenient.

-If you’re sick and tired of chronic rhinitis, South Florida Sinus and Allergy Center is here to help.
+If you’re sick and tired of chronic rhinitis, Florida Sinus & Snoring Specialists is here to help.
 Our team of talented medical professionals is led by Dr. Lee Mandel, an internationally renowned otolaryngologist and one of the only Rhinologists in South Florida.
 Call us today at (954) 983-1211 or request an appointment online!